 As a landlocked city (Galveston doesn’t count) Houston is in desperate need of some water-based activities.
-With spring nearly here and summer around the corner, the urge to hit the open seas (metaphorically speaking) grows steadily day by day.
+With summer in full force, the urge to hit the open seas (metaphorically speaking) grows steadily day by day.
 Still speaking metaphorically, if you want to dip your toes in the water, we humbly suggest a boat trip around the waters of Hermann Park.

 Elsewhere in Hermann Park, McGovern Centennial Gardens features a stunning variety of flora: 490 trees spanning 50 species, 760 hedge shrubs, 55,000 perennial bulbs, 650 azaleas, and 4.5 acres of grass – not to mention its four gardens.
 Enter through the Peter Bohlin-designed Cherie Flores Garden Pavilion.

 Additionally, the train ride at Hermann Park picks you up from Kinder Station and takes you on an 18-minute trip around the park.
 It engines along, giving you pleasing views of the Miller Outdoor Theatre, Japanese Garden, and the Jones Reflection Pond.
 When suddenly, you are plunged into Destination Mound Town: a tunnel of mind-altering artwork from another universe.